Intramural Sports Fall 2019

 An intercollegiate athlete playing a sport other than their own or a sport like their own is perfectly acceptable.

 Teams that compete with ineligible players may have all games played with ineligible players retroactively forfeited.

-• 2nd Announced Forfeit/1st Unintentional Forfeit: Team will be charged $10
+• 2nd Announced Forfeit/1st Unintentional Forfeit: Team will be charged with second warning

-• 3rd Announced Forfeit/2nd Unintentional Forfeit: Team will be charged another $10 and will be dropped from the league.
+• 3rd Announced Forfeit/2nd Unintentional Forfeit: Team will be dropped from the league.

 An Announced Forfeit is defined as contacting the Intramurals Office with your forfeiture no later than 24 hours prior to your game’s start time.
 An Unintentional Forfeit is defined as failing to have enough members of your team present to compete in an activity, forcing the game to be cancelled at the game’s start time.